 |So if you need some positrons for an experiment that is supposed to measure the vacancy concentration, you must make your positrons right where you need them.
 This is typically right at the surface of your specimen, from where they are "shot" into the bulk of the sample.
 Inside the sample they do a random walk until they find a partner for self-destruction, and off they go.|

 |Fortunately, making positrons is not a difficult thing to do.
 Buy yourself a suitable sodium isotope, typically Na 22.
 This isotope is radioactive and decays with a life time of 2.6 years into something else by emitting a positron and, at exactly the same time, a g photon with a high energy of 1,28 MeV.|

-is that they announce their birth and their
+about those positrons is that they announce their birth and

-death with a flash of (g) light that we can
+their death with a flash of (g) light that we can easily

 If that works we start to heat up our sample in order to create an appreciable concentration of vacancies.
 Inside a vacancy there are no electrons.
 If a positron on its arandom walk happens to come close to a vacancy, it likes it there and hangs around inside the vacancy for a little while (it is "trapped" in science lingo).
 Since there are no electrons, it cannot commit suicide quite that easily, and the net effect is that if lives a little longer.

 In other words, the average positron lifetime increases a bit if a lot of vacancies are around.
 That we can measure.
 We also can (with some little difficulty) calculate the vacancy concentration from the positron lifetime data.